-The Nurses Department is a drop-in facility for students and staff during the school day and provides the following:
+The Medical Department is a drop-in facility for students and staff during the school day and provides the following:

-- First aid treatment for students, staff and visitors - Administration of prescribed and over the counter medication (OTC) medication for students with acute or chronic medical conditions in consultation with their doctors and parents
+- First aid treatment for students, staff and visitors - Administration of prescribed and over the counter medication (OTC) medication for students with acute or chronic medical conditions in consultation with their doctors and parents/guardians - Support for students with ongoing medical conditions, by assessment, preparation and review of Individual Health Care Plans (IHCP) - Emotional and well-being support - Health promotion - Referral of students to other agencies where required - Maintaining emergency first aid which can constitute the defibs, inhalers, AAI and diabetic boxes.
+Facilitating the implementation of vaccination programmes arranged by the local NHS School Immunisation Team - Advice to students, staff, and parents/guardians on health-related issues - Organisation of transfers of injured persons to hospital in the case of an emergency

-- Support for students with ongoing medical conditions, by assessment, preparation and review of Individual Health Care Plans (IHCP) - Emotional and well-being support - Health promotion - Referral of students to other agencies where required - Maintaining first aid facilities throughout the school - Facilitating the implementation of vaccination programmes arranged by the local NHS School Immunisation Team - Advice to students, staff, and parents on health-related issues - Organisation of transfers of injured persons to hospital in the case of an emergency - Contact of parents of any seriously injured student - Replenishment of first aid boxes - Medical provisions for trips - Organisation of Pupil Emergency Evacuation Plan (PEEP) form completion in communication with parents and staff.
+- · Contact of parents/guardians of any seriously injured student - Supporting staff in maintaining and replenishing first aid boxes Medical provisions for trips - Organisation of Pupil Emergency Evacuation Plan (PEEP) form completion in communication with parents/guardians and staff.
 Ensuring PEEP forms are updated and monitored appropriately.
-During emergency evacuation the nurses will meet students with PEEP forms at designated place and inform senior staff if they have not arrived - Monitoring, recording and reviewing of accident forms and attending H&S committee meetings
+During emergency evacuation the nurses will meet students with PEEP forms at designated place and inform senior staff if they have not arrived - Monitoring, recording and reviewing of accident forms on Evolve and attending H&S committee meetings Ensuring all RIDDOR Accidents are logged in Evolve and inform EA to DFO of a RIDDOR as soon as possible so this can be raised.

-The Nurses Department is open from 08.00-16.00 Monday-Friday during term time.
+The Medical Department is open from 08.00-18.00 Monday-Friday during term time.
 The department is staffed by registered nurses.